-The 18th Street Wash runs northerly approximately 500' to the east of the Subject Crossing.
-The wash does not impact the Subject Crossing, and the Subject Crossing is determined to be FEMA Zone X (see Exhibit 5: Hydrology & Drainage).
-This was confirmed by a review of the Effective Flood Insurance Rate Map (FIRM) (Panel 2279 on Map Number 04019C2279L) issued by the Federal Emergency Management Agency (FEMA) on and effective June 16, 2011.
-A review of the FRIM determined that the site is not currently within a FEMA Floodplain.
+The Subject Crossing is determined to be FEMA Zone X (see Exhibit 6: Hydrology & Drainage).
+This was confirmed by a review of the Effective Flood Insurance Rate Map (FIRM) (Panel 04019C1688L & 04019C2276L) issued by the Federal Emergency Management Agency (FEMA) on and effective June 16, 2011 and revised to reflect the letter of map revision effective March 26, 2018 and effective November 9, 2026 respectively (Appendix D).
+A review of the FIRM determined that the site is not currently within a FEMA Floodplain.
 The Subject Crossing is located within FEMA Zone X (minimal flood hazard).
 Zone X is an "area determined to be outside the 500-year flood and protected by levee from 100-year flood" (FEMA).
 The Subject Crossing is located outside of the FEMA regulated floodplain, and, therefore, the development will not need to account for the requirements presented in Tucson Code Chapter 26.